VoidSnipe/VoidBot/README.md

 # VoidBot
-Discord bot created for managing voice queue
+Discord bot created for managing voice queue <br>
 Now has a warframe game-realated utilities and music mode